 You can only get income-based JSA if you are entitled to the severe disability premium (or you were entitled to it in one of the old benefits within the last month and you still meet the conditions).

 Jobseeker’s Allowance (JSA) is a benefit for people who are expected to look for work.
-If you do not have to look for work (for example, if you are a single parent), you should check whether you can claim income support instead.
+If you do not have to look for work (for example, if you a carer for a disabled person), you should check whether you can claim Carer’s Allowance instead.
 If you are sick or disabled, you may be able to claim Employment and Support Allowance instead of JSA.

 To claim Jobseeker’s Allowance you must:

 - Be below state pension age (you can check this on GOV.UK).

 - Be available for work (not a requirement for three months from 30th March 2020 because of Coronavirus).

 - Be actively seeking work (not a requirement for three months from 30th March 2020 because of Coronavirus).